x-limitless-x/blakedrumm.com/_posts/2022-01-26-scom-unix-linux-troubleshooting-tips.markdown

 permalink: /blog/scom-unix-linux-troubleshooting-tips/
 ---
 ## Verify the versions for all prerequisite software
-You can run the following command on a working and non-working server to compare the software installed:
+You can run the following command on a monitored and not monitored server to compare the software installed:
 ```shell
 rpm -qa | egrep "^glibc|^openssl|^pam|^scx|^omi"
 ```